Saturday, 31 January 2015

 Its pretty long time I have not posted a dessert recipe.
 I definitely do them over the weekend, click pictures and then however a fish or meat curry comes to the blog.
 Today I thought I must post a bit uncommon kind of a dessert.
 This is not as regular as rice kheer.
 It is mostly done in the winter because orange is used in it which is found in abundance during winter at our place.

 These days whenever I see an orange, I fly back to the mid 70's / 80's.
 A lazy afternoon....winter time... a small verandah in our rented flat....
-I can see myself and my little brother basking under the sun sitting close to our mother's lap.
+I can see myself and my brother basking under the sun sitting close to our mother's lap.
 She would be busy peeling those sweet juicy oranges and putting inside our mouth.
 Just as a mother bird feeds her kids.
 Those were the most peaceful episode of our lives, we had nothing to think or fear about.
-A winter vacation at school; an elaborate lunch, afternoon naps and mom's lap.
+A winter vacation in school; an elaborate lunch, afternoon naps and mom's lap.
 We mostly ate oranges fresh.
-This dessert was not prepared at our home neither did I eat it anywhere.
-I perhaps saw the recipe somewhere.
+This dessert was not prepared in our home neither did I eat it anywhere.
+I perhaps saw the recipe in other Bloggers' spaces.

 Chinese New Year is approaching and a visiting friend got me a big box of oranges last week.
-I think its auspicious among the Chinese.
-I am not allowed to eat much of sweets and fruits but I am not been able to resist the temptation of these red, juicy fruits.
+I think it is auspicious among the Chinese to gift oranges.
+I am not allowed to eat much of sweets and fruits but I am unable to resist the temptation of these red, juicy fruits.
 Here they are available in different varieties and names.
 I lack enough of food knowledge and end up calling them all oranges.
-Whether its sweet or not matters to me.
+Whether it's sweet or not matters to me.
 I had been planning to make desserts and smoothies with those sweet round balls.
 This recipe requires milk, sugar or jaggery and small pieces of orange pulp with the white skin of the segments removed.

 INGREDIENTS :